-Our income tax provision (benefit) was a provision of \$1.7 million, or 24.5% of pre-tax income, and a benefit of \$(0.4) million, or 24.7% of pre-tax loss, in the second quarters of 2010 and 2009, respectively.
-The effective tax rate of 24.5% in the second quarter of 2010 was lower than our statutory rate primarily due to the expected release of valuation allowances associated with the expected utilization in 2010 of various deferred tax assets that had been fully reserved for in prior periods and a favorable geographical distribution of earnings.
-Our income tax benefit of \$0.4 million in the second quarter of 2009 was primarily due to tax benefits associated with our foreign operations.
-We expect our effective tax rate to be between 22% and 24% in 2010 due to the anticipated profitability in the U.S. and certain foreign tax jurisdictions.
+Our provision for income taxes was \$1.4 million, or 23.8%, and \$0.5 million, or 137.0%, of pre-tax income in the third quarters of 2010 and 2009, respectively.
+The effective tax rate of 23.8% in the third quarter of 2010 was lower than our statutory rate primarily due to a favorable geographical distribution of earnings and the expected release of valuation allowances associated with the expected utilization in 2010 of various deferred tax assets that had been fully reserved in prior periods.
+The effective tax rate of 137.0% in the third quarter of 2009 is primarily due to the tax impact of the full valuation allowance we established for certain U.S. deferred tax assets as a result of our accumulated loss position in the U.S. and the uncertainty of profitability in future periods.
+We expect our effective tax rate to be approximately 23% in the fourth quarter of 2010 due to the anticipated profitability in the U.S. and certain foreign tax jurisdictions.